Amazon Marketplace

-Amazon Marketplace is an e-commerce platform owned and operated by Amazon that enables third-party sellers to sell new or used products on a fixed-price online marketplace alongside Amazon's regular offerings.
+Amazon Marketplace is the e-commerce platform of Amazon that enables third-party sellers to sell new or used products directly to consumers on a fixed-price online marketplace alongside Amazon's regular offerings.
 Using Amazon Marketplace, third-party sellers gain access to Amazon's customer base, and Amazon expands the offerings on its site without having to invest in additional inventory.

+This is in contrast to first-party sellers (1P sellers) who act as wholesale suppliers that sell goods directly to Amazon.
+Amazon calls these sellers "vendors" and they operate using Amazon's Vendor Central.

 Overview

 Items purchased on Amazon from third-party sellers are either fulfilled by the merchant (FBM) or fulfilled by Amazon (FBA).
 FBM goods are kept in the third-party seller's inventory, and shipping and customer service are handled by the third-party merchant.
 FBA goods are stored in Amazon's fulfillment centers, and shipping and customer service are handled by Amazon.

 Amazon charges its third-party merchants a referral fee for each sale which is a percentage of the sales price.
-Additionally, sellers using FBA must pay additional fees which include a pick, pack and weight charge.
+Additionally fulfillment by Amazon (FBA) fees, referral fees, subscription fee and storage fees. and also the advertising on Amazon which is optional.

 As of 2020, third-party sales on Amazon accounted for 54% of paid units.
 In 2016, more than 10,000 third-party sellers generated more than $1 billion of annual sales.
 Over 1,000,000 third-party sellers joined in 2017.
 The growing success of these Amazon sellers has garnered the attention of some of the largest e-commerce roll-up businesses – known as Amazon Aggregators.
 These aggregators operate a buy-and-build model, deploying capital to acquire attractive brands and leverage in-house operational expertise to increase growth and maximize margin.
 A variety of strategies are used to achieve this, including listing optimization, spending on marketing & advertising, inventory & supply chain management, and expansion geographically or into other direct-to-consumer channels.
 As of October 2021, there are 79 aggregators with $10.9bn in disclosed funding.

-There are three major paths third-party sellers can take on Amazon.
-Wholesale, private label and retail arbitrage.
+There are three major paths third-party sellers can take on Amazon: wholesale, private label, and retail arbitrage.

 If an Amazon Seller has an active registered trademark for their brand that appears on their products or packaging and can verify themselves as the rights owner or the authorized agent for the trademark, they can apply for Amazon Brand Registry.

 Amazon has an internal search algorithm (A9) that works almost in the same way as those of Google or Bing.
 The algorithm analyzes search queries that users enter in a search bar and selects the most relevant offers from brands with a good track record.

 Locations

-As of March 2021, Amazon Marketplace operates worldwide in 19 countries; chronologically:
+As of March 2021, Amazon Marketplace operates worldwide in 20 countries; chronologically: